 Adult Education & Literacy

-them to cope effectively with daily challenges and thrive in today’s competitive environment.
-Adult
+effectively with daily challenges and thrive in today’s

-education activities are delivered through study groups and mass meetings, complemented by lectures and
+delivered through study groups and mass meetings, complemented

 Target Groups